Leading Up To Surgery

 - After your shower, gently pat the incision site dry.

-Do not run or do any type of exercise that would cause your breasts to bounce excessively for two weeks after your surgery.
+Do not do any type of exercise that would cause your breasts to bounce excessively for two weeks after your surgery.

 Avoid core and chest specific exercises until six weeks after surgery.